Skip to main content

 DESCRIPTION

-• Symptomatic descent of one or more of (1,2)
+• Symptomatic descent of one or more of the following: (1,2)

 • The anterior vaginal wall (bladder or cystocele)